Halloween of Days Gone By

 Party Food Ideas

-- Create your own pizza (mini crusts, sauce, veggies galore, sundried tomatoes);
+- Create your own pizza (mini pita crusts, sauce, veggies galore, sundried tomatoes)

 - Home-made Tootsie Rolls

-- Grapes, and apples with almond or caramel dips; Low-fat guacamole with baked chips;
+- Apples with almond or caramel dips; Low-fat guacamole with baked chips

 What to do With All That Candy?

-After trick-or-treating, my recommendation is to allow your children to eat a few special pieces of candy on Halloween night (within reason), and then offer them the choice of trading in all their candy for a trip to the toy store or for something else they’ve been longing to purchase.
+For those families/kids who may be transitioning to a plant-based diet - but currently do go trick-or-treating for candy - there are still many ways to cut back on the sugar.
+Allow the kids to eat one or two special pieces of candy on Halloween night (within reason), and then offer them the choice of trading in all their candy for a trip to the toy store or for something else they’ve been longing to purchase.

 Dispose of (or donate) the remaining candy, but get it out of sight and more importantly, get it out of the house.
 Some area dentists will take the candy off your hands and send it to the troops.
 Find a participating dentist at the Halloween Candy Buy Back website.